 Boosting the rate of resolved recalls is a consistent thorn in the side for automakers even though they offer the necessary repairs free of charge.
 Leaving vehicles with outstanding defects and unresolved recalls out in the road is a large liability for car companies.
 Large claims and bad publicity leave them vulnerable.
 This happens even if a defect does not lead to an accident.

 Even so, according to the NHTSA, there are more than 53 million vehicles — about a quarter of the total on U.S. roads – driving with unresolved safety recalls.
 Automakers must send letters to owners.
 The law requires them to.
-Those letter are sent in a widow within 60 days of a recall.
+Those letters are sent within a 60-day window of the recall.
 This notifies them about the defect, and also how/where to get it remedied.
 The key to a recall is outreach efforts.
 Most service centers are given adequate stocks of replacement parts on hand but the important part is getting owners to bring their vehicle in.

 A major issue is related to owners of older and used vehicles.
-Only 83 percent of owners with newer vehicles fix their car under a recall.
-That data is based on data corroborated by automotive trade groups, .
-However the likelihood rate drops to merely 44 percent for vehicles five to 10 years old.
+Only 83 percent of owners with newer vehicles fix their cars under a recall.
+That data is based on data corroborated by automotive trade groups.
+However, the likelihood rate drops to merely 44 percent for vehicles five to 10 years old.
 Older vehicles are resold often.
-When that happens, is is harder for automakers to inform and reach out to the later owners.
+When that happens, is harder for automakers to inform and reach out to the later owners.

 Why involve FCA?

 FCA had a difficult 2015 and acknowledged as such.
 They admitted to failing to provide prompt remedies in three recall campaigns.
 All the while FCA did not keep up with federal reporting and notification requirements governing recalls.
 With the consent agreement now the FCA must spend $20 million on internal controls, supplier training, product buybacks, industry education and raising awareness about the safety reason for recalls.